asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 tags: ['extreme programming', 'agile development']
 ---

-This post is a follow up to my article, [The Dangers of Development Tools](/2015/02/21/the-dangers-of-development-tools.html).
-That article described the problems that typically arise when teams adopt workflow tools.
-These are tools like Jira and VersionOne for example, that tout themselves as "Agile Tools."
-One topic I didn't address in that post is that when teams choose to move away from a physical card wall to a workflow tool they typically begin to track a lot of meaningless and potentially harmful metrics.
-This tends to happen for a number of reasons:
+This is a follow up to my article, [The Dangers of Development Tools](/2015/02/21/the-dangers-of-development-tools.html).
+That post described the problems that typically arise when teams adopt workflow tools.
+Tools like Jira and VersionOne, for example, that tout themselves as "Agile Tools."
+When teams choose a workflow tool over a  physical card wall they commonly begin to track a lot of meaningless and potentially harmful metrics.
+This tends to happen for a number of reasons.
+These workflow tools:

-* These tools provide a certain level of built-in metric tracking
+* Provide a certain level of built-in metric tracking
-* These tools make tracking custom metrics easy
+* Make tracking custom metrics easy
-* These tools recommend tracking these types of metrics
+* Recommend tracking some of these metrics as a "best practice"

 Collecting metrics may seem like the right thing to do for your organization but I argue more times than not managing agile teams by metrics will devalue your practices and instead push you in a direction that violates the agile principles and values.
 I'm certainly not saying all metrics are bad.
 But metrics should be collected for very specific purposes, beyond that **they are at best a distraction and at worst harming your organization**.